 Summer 2016 update: Following a case filed by New Jersey Appleseed Public Interest Law Center on behalf of PLANewark, Edison Parking admitted that they demolished this building without seeking proper permission from city and state agencies.
 Edison was in negotations out of court with PLANewark about ways to mitigate the damage they caused.

 On a warm Sunday in August 2014, bulldozers started tearing away at a historic, turn-of-the-century loft space.
-Although the first floor was sealed with unsightly cinder blocks, the upper floor was adorned with large Chicago-style windows, intricate white terracotta carvings, and Greco-Roman style ornament.
-The building was so sturdy it took demolition crews many hours of pounding and loud smashing to significantly weaken the structure.
-When the outside walls finally fell, they exposed sturdy concrete floors over a foot thick and thousands of steel re-bars for added durability.
+Although the first floor was sealed with cinder blocks, the upper floor was adorned with large Chicago-style windows, intricate white terracotta carvings, and Greco-Roman ornament.
+The building was so sturdy it took demolition crews hours of pounding and smashing to weaken the structure.
+When the outside walls fell, they exposed sturdy concrete floors over a foot thick and thousands of steel re-bars for added durability.

 In fact, demolition is in Edison’s selfish self-interest.
 Real estate is taxed according to the value of the structure, not the land.
 Therefore, Edison’s huge land holdings share almost no tax burden.
 Meanwhile, developed properties – whose residents might have invested thousands in upkeep and preservation – are taxed disproportionately higher than Edison’s lots.
 Edison doesn’t even pay for storm water runoff, which is calculated by a property’s water consumption.
-In other words, the public heavily subsidizes surface parking.
-Only under the current land-use policy that financially incentivizes demolition is Edison’s greed and urban blight rewarded.
+In other words, the public subsidizes surface parking.
+Under the current land-use policy that financially incentivizes demolition, Edison’s greed and urban blight is rewarded.

 Joined by many outraged citizens, I spoke before the Commission: